 You can often spot small molecule meds because their generic name ends in "-ib."
 For example, imatinib (Gleevec) treats chronic myelogenous leukemia (CML) and other cancers by blocking signals that tell tumor cells to grow.

 Monoclonal antibodies are too big to get into cells.
 Instead, they attack targets on the outside of cells or right around them.
 Sometimes they're used to launch chemo and radiation straight into tumors.
 You usually get them through an IV in a vein in your arm at a hospital or clinic.
-Sometimes they're given as a shot under the skin.
+Sometimes they're given as a shot.

 Scientists have come up with many small molecule meds and monoclonal antibodies that make use of different targets to treat cancer in different ways.